 7.9.
-Horizontal counter-flows (Verif.2.8)
+Horizontal counter-flows (Verif.2.8) A modification of IMO Test 8, which has already been presented.
 7.10.
-Group behaviors (Verif.2.9)

-This test verifies movement in a group.
+Group behaviors (Verif.2.9) This test verifies movement in a group.
 A group (Zone 1) is defined where four members of the group have a walking speed of 1.25 m/s and one member a speed of 0.5 m/s.
 In Zone 2, individual occupants have an unimpeded speed of 0.2 m/s.
 All occupants proceed to the 1 m wide exit.
 The geometry defined in the NIST document and the corresponding Pathfinder model are shown in Figure 154 and Figure 155.
 In the Pathfinder model, the blue and red occupants are in the group and the center occupant has the slow speed.
 The green occupants act as individuals.